Sunday, November 24, 2013

 Died June 5, 1931, Mexico City, Mexico

 When I first encountered the name Alice I'Anson, I thought the first letter of her last name was a lower case L, as in the contraction of the French article la or le.
 Then I learned that the first letter is an upper case I. It's a curious surname but apparently not uncommon, and it has nothing to do with French or any other Continental language.
 In fact, I'Anson is a British or Scottish surname that may derive from "Ian's son" and as such is related to the name Janson.
-If you go farther in your research, you're bound to discover a website, I'Anson International, which tells all about the name, the inevitable confusion over its spelling, and the many people who have borne it.
+If you go further in your research, you're bound to discover a website, I'Anson International, which tells all about the name, the inevitable confusion over its spelling, and the many people who have borne it.

 Alice I'Anson's story begins in England, the native country of her father, Miles I'Anson.
 He was born in Middleham, North Yorkshire, and baptized in November 1835.
 His father was a tailor who may have been widowed by the time of the 1841 English census, which found the family in Middleham.
 By 1850, Miles I'Anson was in Newark, New Jersey, and working as a porter.
 Well before that time, there was an I'Anson family already established in New Jersey.
 Perhaps in leaving England, Miles I'Anson only joined another branch of I'Ansons in the New World.